kiamco/kiamco/README.md

   There are a few things that I am currently working.

   1.)
-An app that will help high school students connect with current college student so the can figure out which college to attend.
+An app that will help high school students connect with current college student so the can figure out which college to attend. (app.unifind.ca)

   2.)
 An E-commerce application for indepedent fashion designers.

   3.)
 A microservice cart component for E-commerce websites.

+  4.)
+P2P platform using the Stellar Ledger.
+This should help people regular and cross border transactions.

 ## Get in Touch